 There are sanctions for data misuse, including a criminal sanction for unlawful disclosure of information relating to identifiable businesses.

-We’ll only grant consent where we’re satisfied that the person with whom you wish to share VAT registration data:
+HMRC will only grant consent where HMRC are satisfied that the person with whom you wish to share VAT registration data:

 - will not be charged a fee by you for sharing data with them

 - will use it only for purposes set out in section8(1) of SBEEA 2015

 - will not share the information with any other party (except with our consent)

 - has security management systems in place to exercise due care over the storage of the data